monicahq/monica/readme.md

 everyone who wants to contribute to the project.
 Once Homestead is installed, you can pull the repository and start setup Monica.

+1. `composer install`
 1. `cp .env.example .env` to configure Monica
 1. `npm install` to install bower and gulp.
-2. `bower install` to install front-end dependencies in the `vendor` folder.
+1. `bower install` to install front-end dependencies in the `vendor` folder.
+1. Create 2 databases: `monica` and `monica_test`
-3. `php artisan migrate` to run all migrations
+1. `php artisan migrate` to run all migrations
-4. `php artisan db:seed` to load all seeds.
+1. `php artisan db:seed` to load all seeds.
-5. `php artisan storage:link` to access the avatars.
+1. `php artisan storage:link` to access the avatars.

 Note that the seeders will create two accounts.